Prapthi564/Building-a-Multimodal-RAG-Solution-with-Copilot-Studio-/challenge.md

 - Display a brief description of each disease.

-- Indicate the severity level of each disease (e.g., low, medium, high).

-- Provide simple precautionary steps or recommendations for each disease.

 ## Datasets

 - Download and extract the datasets for this challenge using the [symptoms_datasets](https://github.com/CloudLabsAI-Azure/Building-a-Multimodal-RAG-Solution-with-Copilot-Studio-/archive/refs/heads/health-Dataset.zip) link.
 Please make sure you extract these files inside `C:\LabFiles`.